zhengjilai/BGW-SecureLinearMultiPartyComputation/README.md

 ## Contributors

+This mpc package is only written for study, and should never be leveraged for production.

+All contributors of this repository come from Lab of Cryptology and Computer Security, SJTU.

 - [Haining Lu]()
 - [Jilai Zheng](https://github.com/zhengjilai)

-Both from Lab of Cryptology and Computer Security, SJTU.